 Oh, November.
-How much do we love thee?
+How do we love thee?
 In so many different ways.
 Nothing makes us smile more than seeing your orange, yellow and brown hues all around, hearing the soft crunch of fallen leaves as we go on weekend sunset walks, and tasting your varied apple, cinnamon, and maple flavors.
-But if we’re being completely honest—we all have our eye on one thing this month: the Thanksgiving meal!
+But if we’re being completely honest—we all have our eye on one thing this month: Thanksgiving table decor!

 If your Big Feast decorating has got you in a tizzy, fret not, friends.
-Our stylist Caitlin Morgenrath gives us the dish on setting festive and affordable tablescapes with stylish, colorful flair, and shares tips plucked straight from our Fall Harvest catalog.
+Our stylist Caitlin Morgenrath gives us the dish on setting a festive and affordable Thanksgiving table with stylish, colorful flair, and shares tips plucked straight from our Fall Harvest catalog.

 Editorial: Tell us how you created this pitch-perfect Thanksgiving scene.

 Caitlin: This was shot in Pengrove, Santa Rosa, in a little old lady’s farm.
 I brought in autumnal orange with fun textures like Firethorn berries, rose hips and bittersweet, which are my favorite.
 The blue accents (from the tumblers and napkins) perfectly complement the seasonal orange.

 When decorating a table for a special occasion like Thanksgiving, it’s good to think about height variation and not making the table so dense that you can’t see the person in front of you.
 The blue napkins really add a special touch.
 There are a million ways to fold napkins; this was a triangle fold that was then folded back on itself to give a looser feeling.
 When you put the napkin between the bowl and salad plate it starts to become a bigger part of the tables cape itself, and a more playful option to the traditional rectangle.